 - My holiday expectations didn’t jibe with my living space.

 Sure, some of these milestones aren’t exclusively mine.
 The rest of the world shares the big losses in the music world, the off-kilter political atmosphere.
 I have no claim on low spirits and a bad attitude, when the prevailing mood among my friends seems to vary from despondence to anger or fear.
 I hear all too often, ‘let’s not even talk about it.’
+This doesn’t help my feeling of isolation.

 More surprising to me is the difficulty I’ve had calling this new little place home.
 It is small, but has so many advantages.
 We are down the hall from our beautiful grandson.
 We’re close to light rail.
 We have our own entry to the street, so it feels more like a townhouse than an apartment.
 We can walk in the neighborhood, bike to the river, and park our car in a garage.
 We have a kitchen, a fireplace, Wi-Fi, and electrical outlets and plumbing that work.
 Our utility bills are next to nothing.
 And we can easily clean out the refrigerator, lock the door, and be gone for weeks on end.
 Which we will continue to do.